void-rs/void/README.md

 you need to update your rust compiler.
 If you installed rust with rustup, this can be accomplished with `rustup update`.
 Requires a recent stable rust compiler, `1.14.0` or higher is recommended.
 This can be checked with `rustc --version`.
+If you have installed rust with rustup, but you have an old version, there may be an older version previously installed on your system.
+Verify that `which cargo` outputs a path that belongs to your `.cargo/bin` directory.

 #### invocation